StackExchange/dnscontrol/docs/_providers/gcloud.md

 }
 ```

-**Note:** To use ADC, make sure to not add any `private_key` value to your configuration as that will prevent dnscontrol from attempting to use ADC.
+**Note:** To use ADC, make sure to not add any `private_key` value to your configuration as that will prevent DNSControl from attempting to use ADC.

 ## Metadata
 This provider does not recognize any special metadata fields unique to google cloud dns.